-At its September meeting the Committee reviewed the Council's draft Statement of Accounts for 2016/17 before recommending for adoption by the Council.
+At its July 2018 meeting the Committee reviewed the Council's draft Statement of Accounts for 2017/18 before recommending for adoption by the Council.

-During the year the Committee received a number of reports from the External Auditors (BDO) who attend each meeting.
-These reports include the Annual Governance Report 2017/17, Annual Audit Letter 2016/17, Audit Plan 2017/18, and Grant Claims and Returns of Certification for the year ending March 2017.
+During the year the Committee received a number of reports from the External Auditors (BDO) who attended most meetings.
+These reports include the Annual Governance Report 2018/19, Annual Audit Letter 2017/18, Audit Plan 2018/19, and Grant Claims and Returns of Certification for the year ending March 2018.
 When reviewing the Committee considered audit risks highlighted by the External Auditors.